Gay–straight alliance: Academic

-LGBT youths in schools across the US are subject to serious obstacles that may impact their ability to perform in school.
-A 2011 study found that two thirds of LGBT students reported feeling unsafe at school.
+LGBTQ youths in schools across the US are subject to serious obstacles that may impact their ability to perform in school.
+A 2011 study found that two thirds of LGBTQ students reported feeling unsafe at school.
 Some students felt so unsafe that they reported missing school due to safety concerns.
-The same study found that the GPA of LGBT children was, on average, half a grade lower than straight.
-This may be an indicator that LGBT youth face different barriers to education than straight youth.
+The same study found that the GPA of LGBTQ children was, on average, half a grade lower than straight.
+This may be an indicator that LGBTQ youth face different barriers to education than straight youth.

-LGBT youth's school experience may impact their life decisions.
-LGBT youth in high school were less likely to report that they wanted to pursue further education than straight youth.
-These findings suggest that LGBT youths' negative experiences in primary education relate to their decision not to continue on in the education system.
-This then robs LGBT youth of all of the opportunities that advanced education offers.
+LGBTQ youth's school experience may impact their life decisions.
+LGBTQ youth in high school were less likely to report that they wanted to pursue further education than straight youth.
+These findings suggest that LGBTQ youths' negative experiences in primary education relate to their decision not to continue on in the education system.
+This then robs LGBTQ youth of all of the opportunities that advanced education offers.

-However, an active GSA on a high school campus has been associated with better academic outcomes for LGBT students.
-LGBT youth attending schools with an active GSA were less likely to report feeling unsafe at school and were less likely to miss school due to a threat to their safety.
-Additionally, LGBT youths who had an active GSA at their high school reported higher educational attainment than LGBT youth who did not have a GSA on their high school campus.
+However, an active GSA on a high school campus has been associated with better academic outcomes for LGBTQ students.
+LGBTQ youth attending schools with an active GSA were less likely to report feeling unsafe at school and were less likely to miss school due to a threat to their safety.
+Additionally, LGBTQ youths who had an active GSA at their high school reported higher educational attainment than LGBTQ youth who did not have a GSA on their high school campus.

 Health

-GSAs/QSAs are associated with better mental health outcomes, such as less depression less general psychological distress and higher self-esteem than students without a GSA at their high school.
+GSAs/QSAs are associated with better mental health outcomes, such as less depression, less general psychological distress, and higher self-esteem than students without a GSA at their high school.
 The positive impacts of GSAs/QSAs in students' lives include: increase in school attendance and attachment to the school, sense of empowerment and hope, new friendships, reduction in stress and isolation, increase in confidence and sense of pride.
 Students in schools that had an active GSA also reported less truancy).
-LGBT students with a support club in their school also reported lower levels of victimization and suicide attempts in comparison to schools without a support group).
+LGBTQ students with a support club in their school also reported lower levels of victimization and suicide attempts in comparison to schools without a support group).

 GSAs have also been associated with other reduced health risk factors.
-LGBT students with a GSA in their high school reported more positive outcomes when it came to alcohol use and problems related to alcohol use.
-LGBT students with support groups in their schools reported half as much dating violence and less casual sex.
+LGBTQ students with a GSA in their high school reported more positive outcomes when it came to alcohol use and problems related to alcohol use.
+LGBTQ students with support groups in their schools reported half as much dating violence and less casual sex.
 Students with an active GSA in their high school were also less likely to be threatened or injured at school in comparison to students without an active GSA.